MicrosoftDocs/win32/desktop-src/tablet/implementation-notes-for-the-stylusinput-apis.md

 ---
-Description: The RealTimeStylus, GestureRecognizer, and DynamicRenderer classes are implemented as COM wrappers and are available only in managed code. ms.assetid: db8f0f25-3650-4843-92e4-af5460841e7e
+description: The RealTimeStylus, GestureRecognizer, and DynamicRenderer classes are implemented as COM wrappers and are available only in managed code. ms.assetid: db8f0f25-3650-4843-92e4-af5460841e7e
 title: Implementation Notes for the StylusInput APIs ms.topic: article